The Differences in Foundations

 Our Track Record

-The JACKCRETE Team have completed many poured slab repair projects around the mid-Atlantic region.
+The JACKCRETE Team have completed many interior slab repair projects around the mid-Atlantic region.
 Some of our best work has been done for Richmond Redevelopment and Housing Authority, though many independent homeowners have been helped as well.
-By far the largest project of this nature was the interior slab lift we did at the RuhRPumpen facility in Hampton, Virginia.
+By far the largest project of this nature was the interior slab lift completed at the RuhRPumpen facility in Hampton, Virginia.
 Through all of our projects, large and small, we operate with all safety needs firmly in mind and with consideration for what solution will be most beneficial to the homeowner.
 To that end, we will be thorough in our inspection and honest in our judgement; if we are not the best solution, we will quickly let you know and recommend a company that is.